The Complete Guide

 And if you are joining for the first time, you’ll get accepted even if you are already severely disabled.

-I'm a Singaporean who lives overseas and have no intention of coming back.
+I'm a Singapore citizen who lives overseas and have no intention of coming back.
 Can I opt out?

-Unfortunately, no. But you can make a claim for even if you are overseas.
+Unfortunately, no. But you can make a claim upon severe disability even if you are overseas.

 Can I pay the entire premium in one lump sum?